bschollnick/QuickBBS/docs/ink_language_guide.md

 X" must be written as one explicit choice or block per member.

-Relatedly, **a plain divert cannot return to its caller** — that is what tunnels are for (§1.8).
+Relatedly, **a plain divert cannot return to its caller** — that is what tunnels are for (section 1.8).
 Where a scene must resume one of two different callers, either use a tunnel or carry an explicit "where to go back to" VAR.

-### 1.18 Threads inject choices ahead of the host's own
+### 1.18 Threads inject choices ahead of the knot's own

 `<- other_knot` pulls another knot's choices into this one.
 The threaded choices are listed **first**: